TDCOSMO XV: Population Analysis of Lines of Sight of 25 Strong Galaxy-Galaxy Lenses with Extreme Value Statistics: Data and procedures for individual measurements

-To compute weighted number counts for the individual lenses, we use $~50 \: deg^2$ from the CFHTLS W1 field, bound by $31^{\circ} < RA < 38.5^{\circ}$ and $-11^{\circ} < Dec < 4^{\circ}$ as a control field.
-We compute weighted number counts in a $120"$ aperture, and limit our counts to objects brighter than 24th magnitude in i-band.
-These choices are consistent with choices made in previous work \citep[see for example][]{0924_los, rusu_0435}.
+To compute weighted number counts for the individual lenses, we used $~50 \: deg^2$ from the CFHTLS W1 field, bound by $31^{\circ} < RA < 38.5^{\circ}$ and $-11^{\circ} < Dec < 4^{\circ}$ as a control field.
+We computed weighted number counts in a $120^{\prime\prime}$ aperture, and limited our counts to objects brighter than 24th magnitude in i-band.
+These choices were consistent with choices made in previous work \citep[see for example][]{0924_los, rusu_0435}.
 In particular, the magnitude limit is sufficiently bright as to be meaningfully above the survey's detection limit, while being sufficiently faint to catch all structures that are likely to contribute meaningfully to $\kappa_{\rm{ext}}$ \citep{Collett_2013}.
-For each lens, we also ignore objects beyond the redshift of the source quasar, and perform the same cut when comparing to the reference survey.
-Additionally, we remove all objects from the underlying catalog within $5"$ of the center of the field.
+For each lens, we also ignored objects beyond the redshift of the source quasar, and performed the same cut when comparing to the reference survey.
+Additionally, we removed all objects from the underlying catalog within $5"$ of the center of the field.
 For time-delay lenses, objects near the center of the field are typically included in the mass model explicitly, and removed during the $\kappa_{\rm{ext}}$ measurement accordingly.
-Throughout, we use pure number counts ($w_j = 1$), as well as an inverse distance weight ($w_j = 1/r_j$) and a weight based on the combination of inverse distance and redshift ($w_j = (z_s*z_j - z_j^2) / r_j)$.
-After computing these weighted number counts, we treat the median value of the distribution as the estimate of the overdensity or underdensity.
-To estimate an uncertainty in this quantity, we utilize the photometric redshift uncertainties present in the underlying catalogs.
-We produce 1000 copies of the original line of sight catalog, with redshifts for each object randomly sampled from that object's photo-z PDF.
-We compute weighted number counts for each of the resultant catalog and treat the fractional width of the resultant distribution as the fractional uncertainty in our measurement of the median.